andrewchen04/andrewchen04.github.io/_pages/cv.md

 __[Student Association for Applied Statistics (SAAS)](https://saas.berkeley.edu/)__

 * __[Internal Affairs](https://saas.berkeley.edu/ivp) Committee Member, House Prefect__ (_May 2021 - Present_)
-  * Contributes to the club’s social atmosphere by planning and hosting in-person and virtual whole-club and smaller house events for 150 members to interact with one another outside of their designated committees
+  * Contribute to the club’s social atmosphere by planning and hosting in-person and virtual whole-club and smaller house events for 150 members to interact with one another outside of their designated committees
-  * Performs internal club tasks including, but not limited to, managing the big/little program, conducting member profile interviews, organizing study sessions, and designing presentation templates and social media posts (with Google Workspace, Microsoft Office, Adobe Creative Cloud, and Canva)
+  * Perform internal club tasks including, but not limited to, managing the big/little program, conducting member profile interviews, organizing study sessions, and designing presentation templates and social media posts (with Google Workspace, Microsoft Office, Adobe Creative Cloud, and Canva)

 * __[Research and Publication](https://saas.berkeley.edu/research) Committee Member__ (_January 2022 - May 2022_)
   * Participated in weekly workshops covering advanced techniques in data cleaning, data analysis, data visualization, version control, quantitative and qualitative research, and presentation skills (with various libraries and packages in Python and R)